sebdalgarno/haidawave/README.md

 # HGfetch
-R package and associated data to calcualte fetch at a set of user-supplied sites along the Haida Gwaii coastline
+R package and associated data to calculate fetch at a set of user-supplied sites along the Haida Gwaii coastline